 Licensure and Affiliations

-Desoto Rescue Squad is a licensed non-transport Advanced Life Support provider at the Intermediate level by the Alabama Department of Public Health Office of EMS & Trauma.
+Desoto Rescue Squad is a licensed non-transport Advanced Life Support provider at the Paramedic level by the Alabama Department of Public Health Office of EMS & Trauma.
 We have an off-line Medical Director who oversees our service.
 We are a member in good standing of the Dekalb County Association of Rescue Squads, and the Alabama Association of Rescue Squads.
 Our Captain serves as the County Rescue Squad Communications Officer, the State Association webmaster and Communications Committee Chairman.
 Our 1st Lieutenant serves as the County Public Information Officer and the State Magazine Editor.

 Our primary coverage area includes the Towns of Mentone and Valley Head and the surrounding areas.
 We provide secondary coverage to the Town of Hammondville on a Mutual Aide basis when called.
 We also provide assistance anywhere in Dekalb County when requested by EMA or any other agency.

 Desoto Rescue Squad uses the facilities of the Mentone Community Church and the Mentone Education Resource Foundation (MERF) Community House for our monthly meetings, special training sessions and special events.
 We have a storage building behind the MERF house which is in need of repairs to the windows from storm damage.
 With significant renovation or replacement, it could be made into a functional rescue squad building able to house at least our rescue boat, hold meetings, and have administrative offices.
 Although, its location is not ideal for response with emergency vehicles due to the walking trail.
 It would need power restored as well as internet service.
 We also currently have a small administrative office on our Captain’s property which was built with the assistance of MAPA.
 Electricity and Internet to that building are provided at no charge by our Captain.

 The Squad has three rescue vehicles: